-- (1) The Board of Directors of the Manager has unanimously agreed to waive 50% of the net income it is entitled to for the years ended December 31, 2013 and December 31, 2014, thereby increasing the distribution to the Unitholders to 90% of the net income from operations.
-The Board of Directors of the Manager has unanimously agreed to waive 50% of the net income it is entitled to for three quarters of the year ended December 31, 2015, thereby increasing the distributions to unitholders to 87.1% of net income from operations.
+- The Board of Directors of the Manager has unanimously agreed to waive 50% of the net income it is entitled to for the years ended December 31, 2013 and December 31, 2014, thereby increasing the distribution to the Unitholders to 90% of the net income from operations.
+The Board of Directors of the Manager has unanimously agreed to waive 50% of the net income it is entitled to for three quarters of the year ended December 31, 2015, thereby increasing the distributions to Unitholders to 87.1% of net income from operations.
 The Board of Directors of the Manager has unanimously agreed to waive 50% of the net income it was entitled to during the fourth quarter of the year ended December 31, 2016, thereby increasing the distributions to Unitholders to 82.8% of profit for the year.
+The Board of Directors of the Manager has unanimously agreed to waive 50% of the net income it was entitled to during the year ended December 31, 2017, thereby increasing the distribution to Unitholders to 90%.
 The Board of Directors of the Manager may determine not to waive any portion of the net income to which the Manager is entitled in the future, however a decision in such regard has yet to be made. - (2) Each of Messrs.
-Nichols, Tripp, Wittig and Rally have subscribed for Class A Units of the Trust at a price of \$10 per Class A Unit.
-No discounted Class A Units have been purchased by Messrs.
+Nichols, Tripp, Wittig and Rally have subscribed for Units of the Trust at a price of \$10 per Unit.
+No discounted Units have been purchased by Messrs.
 Nichols, Tripp, Wittig and Rally.

 The Trust has adopted a unit option plan (the "Unit Option Plan").
-Options granted under the Unit Option Plan are designed to advance the interests of the Trust and those of the Trust's Unitholders by providing to the plan participants a performance incentive for continued and improved service.
+Options granted under the Unit Option Plan are designed to advance the interests of the Trust and those of the Trust's Unitholders by providing to the Unit Option Plan participants a performance incentive for continued and improved service.
 Options granted under the Unit Option Plan will have a maximum term of five years and will be exercisable at a price determined by the Board of Governors equal to the Net Asset Value per Unit at the time of grant less a discount of 20%.
-At the discretion of the Board of Governors, options granted may include a unit appreciation right.
+At the discretion of the

+Board of Governors, options granted may include a unit appreciation right.
 The maximum number of Units reserved for issuance pursuant to the Unit Option Plan (other than in respect of options that have been exercised or have expired) is equal to 10% of the issued and outstanding Units at the date of grant.